t413/SinglePaged/_posts/2014-12-04-background.md

 - We wanted something risk-based with a menu of mitigations for each risk level.
 - Keep in mind: There is no such thing as unbiased data or unbiased algorithms.

+### First, we want to clarify that we believe:
+- All data has bias.
+- All algorithms have bias.
+- The collection of data is a separate effort from the analysis and appropriate use of it.
+- You can judge the fairness of your algorithm by comparing the current version to former versions.
+How has it grown and what change has been infused within it?

+### Also, we are assume that:
+- You, the user, have some knowledge of data science concepts or experience with algorithms
+- Largely understand your data

+### The goals of the toolkit are to:
+- Elicit conversation
+- Encourage risk evaluation as a team
+- Catalyze proactive mitigation strategy planning

 -------------------------

 ## What is an algorithm?